 No, not that one.
 This watery 1953 romance titled Titanic was named the best original screenplay before James Cameron was even born.

 While we're playing the name game, see also Moulin Rouge, which won best art direction -- in 1953 -- and Up, named best short -- in 1985.

 In 1959, this became the only Bugs Bunny cartoon to win an Academy Award.
 Animation legend Chuck Jones won several more.

 In 2009, JJ Abrams' reboot was the first Trek film to finally win an Oscar (for makeup).
-Those pointy ears and green-skinned aliens obviously paid off.
+All those pointy ears and green body paint finally paid off.

 Yes, the people behind BlackBerry won an Oscar.
-Research In Motion CEO Mike Lazaridis collected the award from actress Anne Heche at a pre-Oscar ceremony in 1999 for the company's role in developing a digital barcode reader that massively sped up the work of film editors.
+Research In Motion CEO Mike Lazaridis collected the award from actress Anne Heche at a pre-Oscar ceremony in 1999, recognizing the company's role in developing a digital barcode reader that massively sped up the work of film editors.